 Things to do in Yorkshire

-From daffodil-carpeted moors to quaint seaside towns, Yorkshire has a few surprises in store for visitors on a weekend break
+From daffodil-carpeted moors to quaint seaside towns, Yorkshire has a few surprises in store for visitors on a weekend break.

 With its rugged moors, cobbled towns, historic mills and ancient artefacts, Yorkshire is full of magical and inspiring places to visit on a short break.
 It’s a breath of fresh air for visitors from busy cities – anyone up for a hilly trudge will be rewarded with incredible views and comforting pubs to recover in.
 Tours of the Yorkshire moors and the surrounding picturesque countryside are also on offer from knowledgeable guides so you can see the best of Yorkshire with some great Yorkshire hospitality.